7RU7H/Archive/Brain-Hacking/Actions/Question-Based-Hacking-Methodology.md

-To ensure maintain it functional purose metholody will never contain - question X do Y?
+To ensure maintain it functional purpose methodology will never contain - question X do Y?
 Just more Questions to be answered by you!
-If better format, technology exists to make this less of a list of questions the format should retain textual scriptablity and portablity.
+If better format, technology exists to make this less of a list of questions the format should retain textual scriptablity and portability.
 An addition to questions is more supplimentary actionable cognitive enhancement of either a

-For more philsophical Hacking super dense and short article see [[Hacking-The-Thing]]
+For more philosophical Hacking super dense and short article see [[Hacking-The-Thing]]